hrdv10/3D-car-controller-web-game-/README.md

 Realistic
 Car Physics: The car movement is based on realistic physics, providing an immersive driving experience.

-collision Avoidance: Navigate the car through various collisions  strategically placed along the trackin the form large sand rock
+collision Avoidance: Navigate the car through various collisions  strategically placed along the track in the form of  large sand rocks

 Scoring System: I am currently working on adding  scoring features , iam planning to add scoring based on less time taken by the users to complete terrain with minimum fuel consumption